fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 Several published Fate-based games use conditions instead of consequences.
 Feel free to adopt their implementation instead of this one if it better suits you.
 Each one achieves much the same purpose for the game: reducing pressure to figure out consequence aspects on the fly, and guiding the nature of the game by limiting the kinds of lasting harm characters can take.

+## Changing the Skill List

+As mentioned on **page XX** skill lists are the first thing to consider tinkering with when making your own Fate game.
+Our default skill setup presents a list of 19 skills arranged in a pyramid of 10\.
+That list is also structured around a traditional notion of capabilities in various fields of action, in essence addressing the question “what can you do?”
+Other skill lists aren’t necessarily the same length, arranged the same way, or addressing the same question.
+With that said, here are some short skill lists to consider, borrow, and modify.

+*   **Actions:** Endure, Fight, Know, Move, Notice, Pilot, Sneak, Speak, Tinker.
+*   **Approaches:** Careful, Clever, Flashy, Forceful, Quick, Sneaky.
+*   **Aptitudes:** Athletics, Combat, Leadership, Scholarship, Subterfuge.
+*   **Attributes:** Strength, Dexterity, Toughness, Intelligence, Charm.
+*   **Relationships:** Leading, Partnering, Supporting, Solo.
+*   **Roles:** Driver, Hitter, Hacker, Gearhead, Grifter, Thief, Mastermind.
+*   **Themes:** Air, Fire, Metal, Mind, Stone, Void, Water, Wind, Wood.
+*   **Values:** Duty, Glory, Justice, Love, Power, Safety, Truth, Vengeance.

+If you want a longer list, try starting with the default list, adding, combining, and removing skills from it as needed until you land on what you’re after.
+You could instead blend together two or more lists from the above in some form.

+**Advancement:** The smaller the number of skills in your list vs. the default, the less frequent you’ll want skill point awards from advancement.
+Perhaps allow them only during “power ups” (**page XX**), or restrict them another way.

+**Alternatives to the pyramid:**

+*   **Diamond:** A broad middle (about a third of them) that tapers towards the top and bottom of the range, _e.g.,_ 1 at +0, 2 at +1, 3 at +2, 2 at +3, 1 at +4.
+*   **Column:** A roughly equal number of skills rated at each tier.
+If your list is short enough, this might be a line, one skill per tier.
+*   **Free + Cap:** Give players enough skill points to make a pyramid (or other shape), but don’t mandate it.
+They can buy whatever, staying under the cap.

+**Coverage:** Make sure to consider how many skills you expect to be rated out of the total.
+The default list has ratings in 53% (10 of 19).
+The higher the percentage, the more overlap players might have.
+Preserve niche protection.

+**Combination:** You may want to have two lists, with players adding together one from each to make their roll.
+The main thing to keep in mind is keeping the potential totals inside the zero-to-cap range.
+You might have ratings from +0 to +2 on each list, or -1 to +1 on one and +1 to +3 on the other, etc.

 ## Character Creation As You Play

 If a player is comfortable making quick creative decisions in the moment, they may enjoy creating characters _as they play_ rather than ahead of time.
 This mimics the way characters reveal themselves and develop in other media.
 It’s not for everyone, but for groups where the method clicks it can be a real crowd-pleaser.